gradienthealth/pydicom-3/CONTRIBUTING.md

    See [Creating and highlighting code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks).

--  Please include your operating system type and version number, as well as your Python and pydicom versions.
+-  Please include your operating system type and version number, as well as your Python and pydicom3 versions.

    Please use the `pydicom_env_info` module to gather this information :